ashish-chopra/fiddle/README.md

 Current Release
 ===================
 `master` branch is the currently active development branch of the code base.
 When a stable version is released, it is released in its own branch.
+I have decided to re-write the whole app in newest and fresh technology for my own sake.
+It is currently in development (Angular JS, Firebase, bootstrap etc)

 Releases Information is found below: